 Federal law does not require you to submit any evidence with your claim contesting the forfeiture.
 In some cases, however, your attorney might suggest that you provide supporting evidence related to your claim.

 That evidence might include title paperwork or bank records showing your interest in the seized property.

 In order to discourage claims, federal law provides that if you intentionally file a frivolous claim you may be subject to a civil fine.
 See 18 U.S.C. § 983(h).

 If you intentionally submit a claim containing false information, you may be subject to prosecution.
 See 18 U.S.C. § 1001.

 ATF’s Role in the DOJ’s Asset Forfeiture Program

-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) enforces the federal laws and regulations relating to alcohol, tobacco, firearms, explosives and arson.
-ATF agents work in cooperation with other federal, state and local law enforcement agencies.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) enforces federal laws and regulations relating to alcohol, tobacco, firearms, explosives, and arson.
+ATF agents work in cooperation with other federal, state, and local law enforcement agencies.

 ATF’s Administrative Forfeiture Process